 — betFIRST (@betfirst) June 7, 2022

-There are several young players to be excited about including Bayern Munich-linked Ryan Gravenberch, Manchester United-linked Jurrien Timber, Denzel Dumfries, and PSV star Cody Gakpo all behind the mercurial Memphis Depay.
+There are several young players to be excited about including Bayern Munich’s Ryan Gravenberch, Jurrien Timber, Denzel Dumfries, and PSV star Cody Gakpo all behind the mercurial Memphis Depay.
 Van Gaal’s men are in Group A with Qatar, Senegal, and Ecuador with progression seemingly a formality.

 Will the Golden Generation finally live up to its billing?
 Belgium have flattered to deceive over the past few years.
 With players such as Thibaut Courtois, Romelu Lukaku, Kevin De Bruyne, and other stars, the Red Devils have struggled at major tournaments.

 Belgium came third at the last World Cup but were knocked out at the quarter-final stage by Italy at Euro 2020.
-They were shellacked 4-1 by the Netherlands recently after De Bruyne called the Nations League “glorified friendlies.”
+They were shellacked 4-1 by the Netherlands in the Nations League after De Bruyne called the Nations League “glorified friendlies.”

 🇧🇪 Roberto Martinez’s record as Belgium manager in major competitions: